Cummings School of Veterinary Medicine at Tufts University

 Thrive under Mentorship Coupled with Academic Excellence

-The Tufts MCM program is distinguished by its opportunities to work closely with faculty every step of the way.
-As a student, you will have the chance to collaborate with and learn from some of the most renowned experts in the country, preparing you for a wide range of careers.
+As an MCM student, you’ll work alongside faculty every step of the way, learning from and collaborating with the most renowned experts in the country, preparing you for a wide range of careers.

 Program Outcomes